EU considering halving crop-based biofuels by 2030: draft

 "Biodiesel should be phased out well before 2030 given its devastating impacts on the world's climate and tropical forests."

 In 2012, the EU dedicated 3 percent of its total cropland to the production of feedstock for biofuels consumed within the 28-member bloc.
+Biofuels are largely compatible with today's vehicles and can be blended with current fossil fuels.
+According to ePURE all petrol sold in the EU typically contains up to 5 percent ethanol.

 In its draft, the Commission does not distinguish between bioethanol made mostly from sugar beet and cereals and biodiesel made from oilseed crops, mainly rapeseed, but says member states can make such a distinction themselves when implementing the rules.

-(Reporting by Robert-Jan Bartunek and Sybille de La Hamaide; Editing by Hugh Lawson)
+Reporting by Robert-Jan Bartunek, Sybille de La Hamaide and Alissa de Carbonnel; Editing by Hugh Lawson and Alexandra Hudson